March 5, 2019 By

 Marital status also seems to matter.
 Here’s a look at the data:

-Last year we captured income levels of the participants, and we did this year as well.
+For the third year in a row we captured income levels of the participants.
 Here is what we got:

-New to this year’s survey, we capture information on the region where people were located.
-Let’s see how this impacted voice usage levels:
+New to this year’s survey, we captured information on the region where people are located.
+Let’s see how this impacts voice usage levels:

-Also new to this year’s study, we captured information on the education level of the participants.
-Here’s the data for that:
+For the second year in a row, we captured information on the education level of the participants.
+Here’s the data from 2019:

-It looks like some postgraduate work combined with those who have a postgraduate degree are the heaviest users.
+It looks like people who have done some postgraduate work and those who have a postgraduate degree are the heaviest users.
 In fact, voice usage seems to scale with education level:

 How People Use Voice with Their Smartphones